hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Only after correctness and SRAM feasibility:

+- Preserve the existing intra-GEMM shadow-register pipeline: for a large GEMM, firmware preloads tile `N+1` while tile `N` runs, then waits and launches the preloaded tile.
+This optimization is already implemented and is the baseline, not future work.
+- Extend shadow-register use across eligible command boundaries.
+Split systolic/linebuffer execution into prepare, launch, and wait phases, and let the dispatcher look ahead to preload the next GEMM or linebuffer job while the current job runs.
+Only do this when dependency analysis proves that no intervening DMA, RQ update, buffer hazard, or configuration ownership change must complete first; otherwise retain the current blocking path.
 - Add asynchronous DMA submit/wait with event IDs.
 - Add ping-pong IFM, weight, and OFM buffers and dependency-aware scheduling.
+- Combine dispatcher look-ahead with asynchronous DMA only after both paths are independently byte-exact.
+Prove actual overlap with PMU busy/stall attribution and blocking-versus-pipelined output equivalence; do not infer overlap merely from writes to shadow registers.
 - Calibrate tile selection and the performance model with PMU attribution.
 - Remove avoidable boundary conversions, materializations, repeated qparam/LUT staging, one-byte commands, and scalar loops from selected hot paths.